nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/ios/2-initialize-publisher-object.md

 ## Initializing an OTPublisher object

-The `OTPublisher` object is used to capture an audio-video stream from the device's microphone and camera for use in an Vonage Video session.
+The `OTPublisher` object is used to capture an audio-video stream from the device's microphone and camera for use in a Vonage Video session.
 The `view` property of the object contains the view of the video you publish:

 ```objective-c
 OTPublisher publisher = [[OTPublisher alloc]